HumeAI/hume-api-examples/evi/next-js/evi-next-js-app-router-quickstart/README.md

     npm install
     ```

-3. Set up your API keys:
+3. Set up your API key and Secret key:

-  * Visit the [API keys page](https://platform.hume.ai/settings/keys) on the Hume Platform to retrieve your API key.
-See our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).
+    In order to make an authenticated connection we will first need to generate an access token.
+Doing so will require your API key and Secret key.
+These keys can be obtained by logging into the portal and visiting the [API keys page](https://platform.hume.ai/settings/keys).
+For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

-  * Place your `HUME_API_KEY` and `HUME_SECRET_KEY` in a `.env` file at the project root.
-You can copy the `.env.example` file to use as a template:
+    Place your `HUME_API_KEY` and `HUME_SECRET_KEY` in a `.env` file at the root of your project.

     ```shell
-    cp .env.example .env
+    echo "HUME_API_KEY=your_api_key_here" > .env
+    echo "HUME_SECRET_KEY=your_secret_key_here" >> .env
     ```

+    You can copy the `.env.example` file to use as a template.

-4. Specify an EVI configuration (Optional)
+4. Specify an EVI configuration (Optional):

-  * EVI is pre-configured with a set of default values, which are automatically applied if you do not specify a configuration.
+   EVI is pre-configured with a set of default values, which are automatically applied if you do not specify a configuration.
 The default configuration includes a preset voice and language model, but does not include a system prompt or tools.
 To customize these options, you will need to create and specify your own EVI configuration.
 To learn more, see our [configuration guide](https://dev.hume.ai/docs/empathic-voice-interface-evi/configuration/build-a-configuration).

-  * You may pass in a configuration ID to the `VoiceProvider` object inside the [Chat.tsx file](https://github.com/HumeAI/hume-api-examples/blob/main/evi-next-js-app-router/components/Chat.tsx).
+    You may pass in a configuration ID to the `VoiceProvider` object inside the [components/Chat.tsx file](https://github.com/HumeAI/hume-api-examples/blob/main/evi-next-js-app-router/components/Chat.tsx).

       Here's an example:
       ```tsx